Catepanate of Italy: History

-Following the fall of the Exarchate of Ravenna in 751, the remaining jurisdictions of the Byzantine Italy, from the Byzantine Venetia at the north, to the Theme of Sicily at the south, entered a period of decline that lasted until the accession of Basil I (reigned 867–886) to the throne of Constantinople.
+Following the fall of the Exarchate of Ravenna in 751, the remaining jurisdictions of Byzantine Italy, from Byzantine Venetia in the north to the Theme of Sicily in the south, entered a period of decline that lasted until the accession of Basil I (reigned 867–886) to the throne of Constantinople.
 From 868 on, the imperial fleet and Byzantine diplomats were employed in an effort to secure the Adriatic Sea from Saracen raids, re-establish Byzantine dominance over Dalmatia, and extend Byzantine control once more over parts of Italy.

 As a result of these efforts, Otranto was taken from the Saracens in 873, and Bari, captured from Arabs by the Holy Roman Emperor Louis II in 871, passed under Byzantine control in 876.
 The expeditions of the capable general Nikephoros Phokas the Elder in the mid-880s further extended Byzantine control over most of Apulia and Calabria.
 These victories were followed up by his successors and laid the foundation of a resurgence of Byzantine power in southern Italy, culminating in the establishment of the theme of Longobardia in c.
 892. The regions of Apulia, Calabria and Basilicata would remain firmly under Byzantine control until the 11th century.
 In c.
 965, a new theme of Lucania was established, and the stratēgos (military governor) of Bari was raised to the title of katepanō of Italy, usually with the rank of patrikios.
 The title of katepanō meant "the uppermost" in Greek.
 This elevation was deemed militarily necessary after the final loss of nearby Sicily, a previously Byzantine possession, to the Arabs.